 In a time of change, your ability to create an inspiring vision will draw people to your project, motivate them to stay, and inspire them to deliver results.

-This is partly about speaking in a language your audience understands or appealing to principles they believe in.
+This is partly about speaking in a language your audience understands and appealing to principles they believe in.
 But mostly it is about something much more than that.

 “Nobody at work is apathetic except those who are in pursuit of someone else’s objective.”

-This building block is about getting your audience to buy in to your objective.
-It’s about showing them that they have an objective which overlaps with yours.
+This building block is about getting your audience to buy-in to your objective.
+It’s about showing them, rationally and emotionally, that they have an objective which overlaps with yours.